Skip to content

 ADVERTISEMENT

-If you want to experience the mystical charm, I would recommend you to visit during the springs when Garpanchkot is flooded with aromatic flowers and the ardent beauty of the Paalash, Krishna Chura, and simul blossoms.
+If you want to experience the mystical charm of Garpanchkot, I would recommend you visit during the spring or winter seasons, when you can enjoy the fresh air and the stunning views of the valleys.

 Places to stay at Garpanchokot

-Located at the foothills of Panchkot Hill, the resort provides all the luxury amenities such as green lawns, hill views, generators, air-conditioned rooms, and parking lots.
+The Panchet Residency is one such eco-friendly resort.
+Located at the foothills of Panchkot Hill, the resort provides all the luxury amenities along with green lawns, hill views, generators, air-conditioned rooms, and parking lots.

 What to eat at Garpanchokot